lindylearn/unclutter/README.md

 The mission of Unclutter is to improve reading on the web for everyone.
 You should decide what, when, and how to read.
 What if you could automatically bypass paywalls or connect similar content across the web?

 Here's how you can help:
-- Use the [open roadmap](https://unclutter.canny.io/) to suggest new features for Unclutter or to vote on existing ideas.
+- [Use the open roadmap](https://unclutter.canny.io/) to suggest new features for Unclutter or to vote on existing ideas.
-- Open GitHub issues for bugs you find or for technical things to improve.
-All feedback from within the extension also automatically creates GitHub issues or Pull-Requests.
+- [Open GitHub issues](https://github.com/lindylearn/unclutter/issues) for bugs you find or for technical things to improve.
+All feedback from within the extension also automatically creates issues or Pull-Requests.
 - [Join our Discord server](https://discord.gg/CThpNQjucB) if you want to contribute code!

 <!-- [<img src="./docs/media/canny.png">](https://unclutter.canny.io/) -->